-At some point during the group’s time at the station, an officer approached the van and sucked in his breath rapidly.
-It was similar to Hannibal Lecter in the movie ‘Silence of the Lambs‘, and screamed:
+At some point during the group’s time at the station, an officer approached the van and sucked in his breath rapidly, what the respondent described as being similar to Hannibal Lecter in the movie ‘Silence of the Lambs‘, and screamed:

 “We will kill you!“

 Then, another officer started rattling his baton against the side of the van, attempting to intimidate the passengers.

 The men stayed at this place for around one hour, and were kept in complete darkness and unsure about their safety for the majority of the time.